Drugs, race, and the politics of modern slavery law

-Contracted with Oxford University Press
+Forthcoming with Oxford University Press (2026)

 Recent efforts to decolonise criminology and criminal justice have not always foregrounded the role of the state in disrupting and entrenching intersecting inequalities.
 Making Slaves and their Masters shows why such an analytical task is called for: here, the same government that has driven up levels of inequality, implemented austerity politics and pursued a ‘war on gangs’ has also invented some of its most marginalised constituencies as victims and modern slaves.
 Drug dealers involved in the street level economy of heroin and crack cocaine linking cities to smaller towns – commonly referred to as ‘county lines’ – are no longer treated as criminals to be punished but as slaves in need of saving.